ethereum/ethereum-org-website/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ```

 <InfoBanner isWarning={true}>
-  Don't commit `.env`: Please make sure to never share or expose your `.env` file with anyone as you can compromise your secrets in doing so.
-If you are using version control, ensure that you will never commit the file to upstream.
+Don't commit <pre>.env</pre>!
+Please make sure never to share or expose your <pre>.env</pre> file with anyone, as you are compromising your secrets in doing so.
+If you are using version control, add your <pre>.env</pre> to a <a href="https://git-scm.com/docs/gitignore">gitignore</a> file.
 </InfoBanner>

 ### 7\.
 Create `sendTx.js` file {#create-sendtx-js}